nandorojo/react-native-anchors/README.md

 There are a few options for triggering a scroll-to event.
 The basic premise is the same as HTML anchor links.
 You need 1) a target to scroll to, and 2) something to trigger the scroll.

-The simplest way to make a target is to use the `Target` component:
+The simplest way to make a target is to use the `Target` component.

+Each target needs a **unique** `name` prop.
+The name indicates where to scroll.

 ```jsx
 import { ScrollView, Target } from '@nandorojo/anchor'